a9977321/Phantom-Domain-2019/README.md

 Flag=True

 Victory Condition: 1.
 Survive until all players from Alliance Evil are defeated; 2.
 No other victory condition is met
-Ability_Lv1_Oracle: You will be random given the name of 3 players who come from all three alliance. (rule)(revealed) note that yourself may be included.
+Ability_Lv1_Oracle:  At the beginning of day1, mod will send you a name list consisting of 3 players, who are from three different alliances. note that yourself may be included.

 Ability_APC_factory: You can send a mod APC target yourself for free every day. (active)